m0davis/oscar/develop/src/Generality.lagda.md

 open import Tactic.Nat
 ```

-I had defined the following system and remarked:
+In a development of [Alphabet](Alphabet.lagda.md), I defined the following system and remarked:

 > The parameterisation `γ₀ : Γ` and `r : Γ → Δ → Γ` feels ad-hoc to me. `γ₀` is only used in combination with `r`, so a stronger parameterisation would discard `γ₀` but include `r` and `r₀ : Δ → Γ`, where `r₀ = r γ₀`.